Support the Ethical Journalism Network

 Why we need your support

 Journalism makes a positive difference to people’s lives.
-It promotes understanding of complex events.
+It promotes an understanding of complex events.
 It brings people together.
 It opens the door to dialogue and peace-building.
-Through quality journalism people get the facts and information they can trust.
+Through quality journalism, people get the facts and information they can trust.